Ukendio/Jobs/[R$ 275,000] Hiring Artist For Skinned Meshes.md

 ![_contactUs|240x50](upload://xPJ4B7nCFTQOLXvZRWfxx5Aujl4.png)

-If you're interested, please email [ ukendio@gmail.com](mailto:ukendio@gmail.com) and include your portfolio along with a brief description of why you want this job.
+If you're interested, please email [ ukendio@gmail.com](mailto:ukendio@gmail.com).
 Alternatively you can also send your portfolio via DevForum but expect an extended delay in response.

 **Other openings**